steineggerlab/taxoview/README.md

-# TaxoSankey
+# TaxoView

-**TaxoSankey** is a Vue.js plugin that generates interactive Sankey diagrams using Kraken report data.
+**TaxoView** is a Vue.js plugin that generates interactive Sankey diagrams using Kraken report data.
 This plugin simplifies the process of visualizing taxonomic classification data by directly accepting raw Kraken report content without any pre-processing.

 ## Table of Contents